A quick look at the 2022 Nobel Prizes

 MEDICINE

-The prize for medicine or physiology is traditionally the first Nobel prize to be awarded. these years prize went to Swedish scientist Svante Paabo for discoveries about human evolution made through analyzes of the DNA of Neanderthals and other ancient relatives of modern humans.
+The prize for medicine or physiology is traditionally the first Nobel prize to be awarded.
+This year’s award went to Swedish scientist Svante Paabo for discoveries about human evolution made through analyzes of the DNA of Neanderthals and other ancient relatives of modern humans.

 WHAT WILL THE WINNERS RECEIVE?